RhydianJenkins/dotfiles/i3/README.md

 ## Clipboard Management

-[Greenclip](https://github.com/erebe/greenclip) is used for clipboard managment.
+[Greenclip](https://github.com/erebe/greenclip) is used for clipboard management.

 ```bash
 # Install static binary to path